 Mobile design differs from the previous technology design techniques we used for creating desktop applications.
 The needs of businesses, governments, and the military drove the desktop computer revolution.
-The mobile technology revolution has largely taken place in the consumer space.
+The mobile technology revolution has primarily taken place in the consumer space.
 Because users usually pay for apps themselves, their expectations for usability and fit and finish of the applications they buy are far higher.
 Users don’t put up with a buggy, poorly designed apps on their mobile devices, and will alert fellow consumers of defects in apps via social media and word of mouth.
 Users also take for granted that newly purchased applications are progressively smarter than older apps.
 They expect the applications to take advantage of the full range of capabilities that their mobile device offers.

 Consider a simple example to help explain this concept.
 It’s not enough to provide a map in an application to give people directions.
 The map application should leverage the device’s GPS sensors to triangulate the user’s current location.
 The desired destination could even be inferred by the link that was clicked in the message that triggered the map to load.
-The map should make all of this easy by understanding past usage patterns of the device, and the map could be invoked by scheduling data, meetings in the device’s calendar, or many other contextual triggers.
+The map should make all of this easy by understanding past usage patterns of the device, and the map could be invoked by scheduling data, meetings in the device’s calendar, or any other contextual triggers.

 Why does enterprise persist in designing old-school approaches to workplace problems?
-If innovative app design rules the day in your personal life why do we keep building apps for mobile workers that are essentially shrunken down versions of their desktop counterparts?
+If innovative app design rules the day in your personal life, why do we keep building apps for mobile workers that are essentially shrunken-down versions of their desktop counterparts?

-The need for new design processes for improved performance and productivity is clear.
+The need for new design processes for improved performance and productivity is evident.
 User requirements and functional or business case rules for the application design process are fluid and iterative.
 It’s unlikely that an app will launch will all the features it may eventually have.
 Only through constant testing and updates will it will tune an app to meet the needs of the mobile professional.

 Introducing Recombinant Innovation